-A new perspective published in Cell explains a direct link between genomic instability, one of the primary hallmarks of aging, and age-related diseases.
+A new perspective published in Cell explains a direct link between genomic instability and age-related diseases .

 Mutation is normally explained as the driving force behind evolution, as changes in the germ lines of organisms result in beneficial and harmful mutations to organisms.
 The organisms with the harmful mutations die off and the ones with the beneficial mutations pass them on to future generations, resulting in speciation and the diversity of life on Earth we see today.